Eligibility for Certification and Board Policies

 Clinical Competence Requirements

-The Board requires documentation that candidates for certification are competent in (1) patient care (which includes medical interviewing, physical examination and procedural skills), (2) medical knowledge, (3) practice-based learning and improvement, (4) interpersonal and communication skills, (5) professionalism, and (6) systems-based practice.
+ABIM requires documentation that candidates for certification are competent in: (1) patient care and procedural skills, (2) medical knowledge, (3) practice-based learning and improvement, (4) interpersonal and communication skills, (5) professionalism and (6) systems-based practice.

-As outlined in the Program Director Ratings of Clinical Competence table below, all fellows must receive satisfactory ratings of overall clinical competence and moral and ethical behavior in each of the required years of training.
-In addition, fellows must receive satisfactory ratings in each of the components of clinical competence and the requisite procedures during the final year of required training.
-It is the fellow's responsibility to arrange for any additional required training.
+As outlined in the Program Director Ratings of Clinical Competence table below, all fellows must receive satisfactory ratings of overall clinical competence.
+In addition, fellows must receive satisfactory ratings in each of the six ACGME/ABMS Competencies and the requisite procedures during the final year of required training.
+It is the fellow's responsibility to arrange for any additional training needed to achieve a satisfactory rating in each of the six ACGME/ABMS Competencies and overall clinical competence.

 Program Director Ratings of Clinical Competence